fabiofabrizi/pands-project/README.md

 This file performs iv) and v) from Preliminary Findings.
 We're examining:
 - Sepal length and width of the species and looking for patterns,
-- Petal lengtha and width and looking for patterns,
+- Petal length and width and looking for patterns,
 - Correlation (if any) between any variables so that we might infer what's important when examining the three species.